odaridavid/Clean-MVVM-ArchComponents/README.md

 to lazily resolve dependency graph at runtime

-The ViewModel then receives data from the use case and updates the LiveData being watched by the activity,the Activity then makes updates to the UI as need be depending on the type of value received by the LiveData.This results in the **Observer Pattern** and binding of list data with the Recycler Views **Adapter Pattern**.
+The ViewModel then receives data from the use case and updates the LiveData being observed by the activity,the Activity then makes updates to the UI as need be depending on the current view state.

-The ``UiStateViewModel`` also help coordinate the state of the UI,updating current view as needed using the **State Pattern**
+The UI utilises a **State pattern** by representing expected view states using sealed classes.

-This pattern makes the Activities "dumb" by delegating data and logic operations to the Viewmodel,hence decoupling the UI layer and makes testing components in isolation easier.
+This aids with delegating logic operations  to the Viewmodel and makes testing in isolation easier.

 #### Domain